CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/WorkflowFiles.rst

       * `build_all.sh`: Builds the main, the tests (which need to be run!) and the documentation (in Debug mode).
 We can change the settings here to switch off CUDA or CPU builds
       * `build_docs.sh`: Builds documentation only
       * `build_release.sh`: Builds only the main (in Release mode).
 We can change the settings here to switch off CUDA or CPU builds
-      * `build_tests.sh`: Builds only the tests (in Debug mode).
-We can change the settings here to switch off CUDA or CPU builds

     * **cmake_checks**